-- on an actual basis; - on a pro forma basis to give effect to the conversion of all of the outstanding preferred shares of our convertible preferred stock into an aggregate of 27,785,246 shares of our common stock upon the closing of this offering, as well as automatic conversion of an outstanding preferred stock warrant convertible into 447,426 shares of our common stock, as if such conversions had occurred on March 31, 2021; and - on a pro forma as adjusted basis to give further effect our issuance and sale of 9,999,999 shares of common stock in this offering at the initial public offering price of \$16.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to the conversion of all of the outstanding preferred shares of our convertible preferred stock into an aggregate of 27,785,246 shares of our common stock upon the closing of this offering, as well as automatic conversion of an outstanding preferred stock warrant convertible into 447,426 shares of our common stock based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus), as if such conversions had occurred on March 31, 2021; and - on a pro forma as adjusted basis to give further effect our issuance and sale of 8,333,333 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting fees and commissions and estimated offering expenses payable by us.

+Our capitalization following the closing of this offering will depend on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this information in conjunction with our financial statements and the related notes appearing at the end of this prospectus, the section of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other financial information contained in this prospectus.